Organic Maps review — offline navigation without tracking

 Organic Maps review

 Organic Maps is the navigation app privacy-conscious users recommend as a replacement for Google Maps.
 Offline maps, no account, no tracking, no ads.
-Based on OpenStreetMap — the same open data source that Wikipedia is for encyclopedias.
+Based on OpenStreetMap — a community-maintained open mapping project.

 What makes Organic Maps different